prianyu/calculator/README.md

 |`rtol`   |Boolean   | No   |is it a right-combination operator?,default `undefined`|

 > **The same operator can be `infix` and `prefix` ,like the operator `+`,but `infix` and `postfix` should be mutually exclusive**
+> **The API can pass in an object or an array of objects to define a set of operators at the same time**

 ## Errors